drewpfeif/PCF-PSPDFKit/README.md

 `far fa-file-pdf`

-I also used Bootstrap's Modal component for displaying the PDF, but right away I discovered the modal wasn't displaying when I clicked on a card.
-I assumed it was because the Modal component needs jQuery in order to work, so I just added my own CSS and event handlers to show/hide the modal.
+~~I also used Bootstrap's Modal component for displaying the PDF, but right away I discovered the modal wasn't displaying when I clicked on a card.
+I assumed it was because the Modal component needs jQuery in order to work, so I just added my own CSS and event handlers to show/hide the modal.~~

+I replaced the Bootstrap Modal I had initially used to display the PDF, but I replaced it by showing/hiding certain DOM elements and setting full screen mode to true `context.mode.setFullScreen(true)`

 ### Chapter 4 - The End Result